 Oven roasted shishito peppers recipe ready in 10 minutes.
-These blistered peppers are great for a healthy side dish or snacking!
+All you need is peppers, olive oil and salt!
+These blistered peppers are great for lunch, side dish or a healthy snack!

 Warning: These roasted shishito peppers are deliciously addictive.
 Last week I actually googled “How many shishito peppers can someone eat in a day?” because let’s just say I couldn’t help myself.